Kazanir/commerce_license_billing/README.md

 updating the line items (quantities, prices) based on the latest plan history and usage.

 The start and end timestamps on the line items are maintained.
+For counter usage, they match the start and end of the billing cycle, since counter usage is not prorated.
+For gauge usage and plans, it reflects the exact period that is used for prorating.

 Billing cycle types
 -------------------